Russian River Coho Water Resources Partnership

 - Develop tools and methods for others to us

-To meet the needs of the landowners, the regulatory agencies, and fish and other natural resources, we will employ a science-based approach to identify the areas that have the greatest opportunity for implementing alternative water management strategies and work with landowners to identify, study, permit and finance solutions that improve stream flow.
+To meet the needs of the landowners, the regulatory agencies, and fish and other natural resources, we employed a science-based approach to identify the areas with the greatest opportunity for implementing alternative water management strategies and worked with landowners to identify, study, permit and finance solutions that improved stream flow.

 For more information, visit the Russian River Coho Water Resources website.